thoughtbot/pester/README.md

 using the ENV var, `REPOST_THRESHOLD`.

 To make sure your PR goes to the correct place, your PR description should include tags like `#rails #javascript #design`.
-PesteR will parse and send to all the appropriate rooms!
+Pester will parse and send to all the appropriate rooms!

-PesteR also provides a web interface that allows you to view open PRs for your group and filter them by tag.
+Pester also provides a web interface that allows you to view open PRs for your group and filter them by tag.
 This makes it very easy to grab a pull request in your downtime for whatever tag you prefer.

 ### Authentication

-PesteR uses GitHub teams for controlling access to the web interface.
+Pester uses GitHub teams for controlling access to the web interface.
 When setting up the app, you should set the `GITHUB_TEAM_ID` environment variable to the team id that will have access.